Spousal-Only Beneficiaries in 2050Methodology »

 In 2050, we project that:

-- Just over 1 percent of all beneficiaries aged 62 or older will be spousal only and more than three-fourths of spousal-only beneficiaries aged 62 or older will be women.
+- Almost 3 percent of all beneficiaries aged 62 or older will be spousal only and about three-fourths of spousal-only beneficiaries aged 62 or older will be women.

-- The poverty rate will be higher for spousal-only beneficiaries compared with all beneficiaries aged 62 or older.
+- The poverty rate will be lower for spousal-only beneficiaries compared with all beneficiaries aged 62 or older.